guireiso/omicscope/docs/input.rst

 *
-  **Progenesis QI for proteomics** *(Method = 'Progenesis')*\ : Progenesis is a software that enables protein quantification and identification (coupled to PLGS) for experiments that use Data Independent Acquisition (DIA).
+  **Progenesis QI for Proteomics** *(Method = 'Progenesis')*\ : Progenesis QI for Proteomics is a proprietary program that aligns and normalizes runs and enables protein quantification and identification (via Apex3D and ProteinLynx Global Server) for experiments, mainly those that use Waters instruments running with data-independent acquisition (DIA; Waters MSe and related).

 *
   **PatternLab V** *(Method = 'PatternLab')*\ : PatternLab V is an integrated computational environment for analyzing shotgun proteomic data, and is considered one of the best options for quantitative proteomics using data-dependent acquisition, due to its high-confidence parameters for protein quantitation and identification.

 *
-  **MaxQuant** *(Method = 'MaxQuant')*\ : MaxQuant is the most widely used software for quantitative proteomics, offering users a range of parameter options for quantitative analysis.
+  **MaxQuant** *(Method = 'MaxQuant')*\ : MaxQuant is the most widely used software for quantitative proteomics, offering users a range of parameter options for quantitative analyses, with the added benefit of being free.

 *
-  **General** *(Method = 'General')*\ : A generic input method that requires users to specify quantitative values (sheet1 = assay), protein features (sheet2 = rdata), and sample information (sheet3 = pdata) using an Excel file.
+  **General** *(Method = 'General')*\ : To import data from other sources, this generic input method requires users to import an Excel workbook with 3 sheets: quantitative values (sheet1 = assay), protein features (sheet2 = rdata), and sample information (sheet3 = pdata).

 *
   **Snapshot** *(Method = 'Snapshot')*\ : The Snapshot method is the simplest approach to be used in the OmicScope workflow.
-It involves using a single, concise Excel sheet that contains essential information about proteins in a study, including fold change, p-value, and more.
+It involves using a single, concise Excel sheet that contains essential information about proteins in a study, including fold change, p-value, and grouping.

+For more information about the formatting of these import methods, see the appropriate sections below.

 Import OmicScope
 ----------------
+First, OmicScope must be imported as an object in a Python programming environment with OmicScope installed.

 .. code-block:: python

    import omicscope as omics

+After the object has been initialized, the following message will be displayed.

 .. code-block::